AABearBots/First-Closed-Doors-Competition/README.md

 ### Requirements
 #### Step 1: Poloniex Account

 Make sure you have an account with [Poloniex](https://poloniex.com/).
 If you don't, move swiftly and open one ASAP, as there may be a waiting period.
-You can proceed an attempt the verification process, however, you should be able to trade even if you don't verify your account.
+You can attempt the verification process, however, you should be able to trade even if you don't verify your account.

 #### Step 2: Your Own Bots

 The next step is creating your own GitHub Organization and your own bots.
 We will go through the whole process further down this document.

-#### Step 3: Competition Configuration

-Next, enter your organization’s and bot’s details in the [competition configuration file](https://github.com/AAArena/First-Closed-Doors-Competition/blob/master/this.competition.config.json).
-Fork the file, enter your details and submit a pull request.
-Someone at our end will take care of merging your details.

 ### About Bots